pyrrhamide/pyrrhamide/README.md

 - ⚡ Fun fact: ...
 -->

-I am a graduate in Quantified Social Sciences, who loves to try things out with R 💻:coffee: I'm currently learning my way around `blogdown`, watch this space ✨
+I'm a graduate in Quantified Social Sciences, now a data analyst at the French Justice Department, who loves to try things out with R 💻☕

+~~I'm currently learning my way around `blogdown`, watch this space ✨~~

+I'm vibing, this gets updated whenever I'm inspired or whenever fun events happen.
+Watch this space!✨

+🌻 my name is pronounced "Kantou" - for french speakers.